TW: Mention of rape

 It’s about people.

-Spending 3 months living with a Ugandan reverend, a month camping with a bunch of Israelis, being the only European for month long internship on Panay Island in the Philippines, eating lunch with Syrian families in their homes talking over Google translate… I never turn down an opportunity to hang out with local people and deliberately seek these experiences out.
+Spending 3 months living with a Ugandan reverend.
+A month of camping with a bunch of Israelis.
+Being the only European for month long internship on Panay Island in the Philippines.
+Eating lunch with Syrian families in their homes talking over Google translate… I never turn down an opportunity to hang out with local people.
+I deliberately seek these experiences out.